Crooks Anonymous: Critical reception

-The Monthly Film Bulletin wrote: "Though by no means blessed with subtle wit, this film does not disgrace the novel idea that supports it.
+Monthly Film Bulletin wrote: "Though by no means blessed with subtle wit, this film does not disgrace the novel idea that supports it.
 The broad fun relies quite a lot on the experienced innuendo and know-how that such players as Leslie Phillips, Wilfrid Hyde White, James Robertson Justice and Michael Medwin can bring to it.
 But some sequences – notably the tests devised for the weaker-willed members of Crooks reveal real ingenuity and lunatic flair.
 For all that, though, it would hardly be more than a Carry On Crooks were it not for the superbly Goonish mimicry of Stanley Baxter, who works for Dandy's salvation in a variety of splendidly absurd disguises."

 Leslie Halliwell said: "Amusingly devised and plotted minor comedy with an exceptional cast."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Playing a stripper was hardly the most auspicious start to Julie Christie's career, but she manages to cover herself in some glory in this amiable if unremarkable comedy.
 It's an amusing but limited idea: what else would the members of a villains' self-help group do but put their individual expertise to collective misuse?
 Stanley Baxter and Leslie Phillips run through their usual tricks, while Wilfrid Hyde White, James Robertson-Justice and Robertson Hare steal scenes at will."

 TV Guide found "some amusing moments."

 Screenonline called the film an "amusing, lightweight" comedy.